CONTACT US

 4. Geography

 The geographical location of your customers and where you manufacture, store and deliver orders can significantly impact inventory forecasting, shipping cost, and delivery time.
-Shipping cost is one of the driving forces that makes e-commerce pricing more critical than ever.
+Shipping costs are one of the driving forces that make e-commerce pricing more critical than ever.

 So, it is essential to be strategic when choosing geographical locations for your retail supply chain.
 For example, choosing a warehouse close to where most of your customers reside can help you fulfill your customer orders faster.
 Also, this comes at a more affordable cost, as you don’t have to store products in a faraway place.